eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 * Add Real-Time charts
 * Refactor sidebars
   * New left sidebar with all the DDS, physical and logical entities together with its corresponding information.
-  * Separated pane for Fast DDS Monitor status.
+  * Separated panel for Fast DDS Monitor status.
-  * New pane to display Issues information.
+  * New panel to display Issues information.
 * Possibility to change the Entity name setting an alias for it.
 * Entities not alive are marked in gray color.
 * Possibility to display/hide the not alive entities.